itbuff/test/readme.txt

 		-> Only commit files that have been previously commited. git commit -a
 			// only readme and todo should be commited, license should be ignored.
+			// A quick commit without using editor, pass the message string. git commit -m "now license is commited"